 Dry Needling vs. Acupuncture

 Inserting needles into the skin and underlying muscle tissue has become a popular way to accelerate recovery from injuries and painful conditions.
+This growing interest has sparked many discussions around dry Nneedling vs. acupuncture, as the two techniques often get confused.
 The term dry needling is often used by many practitioners, including Physical Therapists, Chiropractors, Medical Doctors, and acupuncturists.
 So if you’re wondering if dry needling is right for you, it can be difficult to know where to go.

 Understanding the different types of dry needling and the different types of clinicians performing dry needling can help you choose the right place for you.